oDCM - Web Data for Dummies (Tutorial)

 The final step is to save JSON data in a file.

-We can do this with the JSON library.
+We can do this with the json.dumps function from the json library

 import json